 Temporary changes to the Commercial Rent Arrears Recovery procedure will equally be extended until the 30th September and landlords will be prevented from utilising this process unless at least 189 days of rent is in arrears.

-The moratorium on the statutory demand/winding-up route is also expected to be extended until the 30th September per the Corporate Insolvency and Governance Bill which is currently being progressed.
+The moratorium on the statutory demand/winding-up route has also been extended until the 30th September per the Corporate Insolvency and Governance Act (CIGA) which received Royal Assent on 25th June 2020.

 The Government has also now published a voluntary Code of Practice for commercial landlords and tenants which encourages transparency and collaboration as both parties deal with the financial pressures created by tenants being forced to close doors during lockdown.